brackendawson/ChristmasLights/README.md

  * DCO.
  * TimerA0.
  * USI.

+I use the MSP430G2452 that comes with more recently shipped launchpad development boards.

 (If you use my code as a base for a simple program with one pattern it will fit on a 2KB chip.)